RgbTrouw/Qs-Messenger/README.md

  Thank you for your insterest in the application.

- * Note * A late update has to be done and binaries will be reuploaded.
+ * Note:  A late update has to be done and binaries will be reuploaded.

 Probably the one line that had to be commented out for the registration function.